nishchalnishant/Deep_learning_methods/0. Machine learning/1. Supervised learning/2. Classification/1. Classification metrics/readme.md

 Metrics that can be used for classification techniques --

 **Accuracy**

+- Measures how often the classifier correctly predicts.
+- High accuracy rate can be misleading , most probably we are overfitting in this case.
+- Useful metric in cases where the target class is well balanced but is not good in cases of unbalanced classes

 **Precision**

 - Explains how many of the correctly predicted cases actually turned out to be posetive .